mdamien/velodyne/README.md

 #Instructions to use it without Pacpus

+	Install PCL
-Install PCL and compile & run any of the test_*.cpp file
+	Compile & run any of the test_*.cpp file linked with PCL

 #Instructions to use it with Pacpus